CodeVA-Curriculum/microbit-lockbox/src/routes/lessons/input/+page.md

 ## Make: "Fidget Cube" Prototype

-Create an enclosure for your Micro:Bit that allows a user to interact with sensors (input) to create different kinds of output.
+Create an enclosure for your MicroBit that allows a user to interact with sensors (input) to create different kinds of output.
 Here are some input examples:

 - Button presses
 - Gestures